jll63/yomm2/docs/slides/yomm2.md

 }
 ```

-my, that was a lot of work
+* lot of work

-and, what does it even gain us?

----
+* now it's difficult to add new types

 ## AST: Function Table?